Frequently Asked Questions about Group Buy

 Orders containing Group Buy items will ship per the Group Buy shipping schedule.
 If you wish to receive non-Group Buy items before the Group Buy shipping dates, place a separate order for the non-Group Buy items.

-PICKUP: We will send an email notice when your order is ready for pickup, with pickup times and directions to the fulfillment center in Orem, UT.
-Normal pickup times do not apply.
-See the Group Buy shipping schedule above for approximate order pickup dates.
+PICKUP: We will send an email notice when your order is ready, with pickup times and directions to the fulfillment center in Orem, UT.
+See the Group Buy shipping schedule for approximate order pickup dates.

 Q: How to Check out via PayPal?